pranawmishra/sherlock-ai/README.md

 # This will log: PERFORMANCE | my_module.my_function | SUCCESS | 1.003s
 # And automatically refactor any hardcoded values to constants
+# And analyze any errors with AI-powered insights
 result = my_function()
 ```